 This recipe idea came to me a few days ago, just in time for the Los Angeles Food Blogger holiday cookie party.
 When I pulled them out of the oven, I thought either they’d be brilliant — or — they’d be too weird (for lack of a better word), and I’d have to come up with another idea super quickly for the party.

-Fortunately, they were brilliant, and I loved them!
-And unless they just ate all of them to be kind, they were a big hit amongst my fellow food bloggers, too.
+And unless they just ate all of them to be kind, they were a big hit among my fellow food bloggers, too.
 Yay!

 - 1 cup extra virgin olive oil